 Because while some disciplines are specialists in helping you lose weight, others can make you look sexy and athletic.

-Which training is best for you and why?
+What is the training that best suits you and why?

-Believe it or not, weights increase muscles and make you lose
+Believe it or not, weights increase muscle and make you lose weight.

-Fewer and fewer people associate heavy training with men and women with overdeveloped muscles and sprouting veins who engage in bodybuilding.
+Fewer and fewer people associate heavy training with men and women with overdeveloped muscles and bulging veins who are dedicated to bodybuilding.

-And it is enough to go through any gym to see that many girls have released their fear of looking masculine because of the weights and have turned them into their best weapons to look statuesque.
+And you only have to go through any gym to see that many girls have let go of the fear of looking masculine because of weights and have turned them into their best weapons to look sculptural.

-Heavy lifting done right helps you achieve round, lifted buttocks or toned arms without too much bulk.
-And it is also capable of stylizing any part of the body faster than other disciplines.
+Heavy work done well helps you achieve round, lifted buttocks or have toned arms but without too much volume.
+And it is also capable of styling any part of the body faster than other disciplines.

-Because yes, the myth that an overweight person should not lift weights has been disproved.
+Because yes, the myth that an overweight person should not lift weights has been debunked.

-This was demonstrated by the American College of Sports Medicine in Spain, in a study which concluded that weights can lose weight faster than cardio and that toning work with weights does not imply a great muscular increase.
+This was demonstrated by the American College of Sports Medicine of Spain, in a study where they concluded that Weights can lose weight faster than cardio and toning work with weights does not imply a large muscle gain.

 Another recent study found these findings: